Sherrypei/CNLabFinal_when2meet/README.md

 ### Mobile friendly
 We noticed that the original site was not mobile friendly as users would have to scroll horizontally to see the full page.
 We wanted to make this site responsive and mobile friendly.
+### Account Login
+We added the login function and set the default username and password to "test".